aaronalphonso/react-native-truecaller-sdk/README.md

-# react-native-truecaller-sdk
+# DEPRECATED: react-native-truecaller-sdk

 A react native module for Truecaller SDK Integration.
 Truecaller can be used as an alternate method of authenticating users for login/signup.
 This module exposes all the functionality available in the android-sdk for use in your react native app.
-(Note: Supports only android for now)
+(Note: Supports only android.)
+Note that this repository is no longer being maintained, though you are welcome to fork it and make changes as required.